 - Plug-and-play systems can be installed without a network expert, but not all systems are plug-and-play.
 Some systems require IP addresses to be set up, DNS information, and other configurations.

-Video surveillance systems are just one of the many services Infinity provides to Savannah area SMBs.
+Business surveillance systems are just one of the many services Infinity provides to Savannah area SMBs.
 If you would like to talk to an expert about your VSaaS options, contact us today.